MILAN (AP) — Nothing stays the same in fashion, but this is over the top.

 The show ended with a New Orleans-style jazz parade, the popping of sparkling wine corks and a flurry of golden confetti.

-The front-row was populated by a veritable who’s who of the Millennial generation, including Internet star Cameron Dallas, boasting 7.5 million Twitter followers, style icon Luka Sabbat, British rapper Tinie Tempah and famous offspring Gabriel Kane Day-Lewis, Rafferty Law and Lucas Maurice Morad Jagger.
+Dallas, wearing a red bomber jacket, took a front row seat inside alongside a veritable who’s who of the Millennial generation.
+They included style icon Luka Sabbat, British rapper Tinie Tempah and famous offspring Gabriel Kane Day-Lewis, Rafferty Law and Lucas Maurice Morad Jagger.